OrchestrRL: Dynamic Compute and Network Orchestration for Disaggregated RL: Large-Scale Simulation

-Figure~\ref{fig:network_pareto_frontier} shows the performance-cost trade-off for a 2048-GPU cluster under four link speeds (800/400/200/100~Gbps). {\fabric} consistently lies on a superior Pareto frontier, delivering higher performance than alternative designs at comparable cost.
-In contrast, TopoOpt and the oversubscribed Fat-Tree (3:1) reduce networking cost but incur substantial performance loss, placing them well below the frontier.
-Compared with high-performance baselines (FT and RO), {\fabric} is markedly more cost-efficient, improving cost-efficiency by $2.2\times$--$3.1\times$ over FT and by $2.3\times$--$3.2\times$ over RO.
-This advantage is most pronounced at high link rates, where optical transceivers dominate total network cost: {\fabric} requires fewer transceivers and thus achieves substantial savings.
-As link rates decrease, the per-link cost of optics drops, making transceiver savings less dominant and narrowing {\fabric}'s cost advantage.
+Figure~\ref{fig:network_pareto_frontier} summarizes the performance-cost trade-off under four link speeds. {\fabric} stays on or near the Pareto frontier, providing higher performance at a given cost (or lower cost at a given performance) than most alternatives.
+In particular, TopoOpt and FT-OS reduce cost but suffer substantial performance degradation, placing them well below the frontier.
+Compared with high-performance baselines, {\fabric} improves cost-efficiency by $1.53\times$--$2.06\times$ over FT and by $1.61\times$--$2.08\times$ over RO, and by $\sim$$1.13\times$ over MixNet.